 Signal is the number one provider of Longshore workers’ compensation in the country for a reason – the strength and quality of the Membership.
 Signal is not an insurance company – it is a Club, your Club.

-Thank you and I look forward to seeing you next year.
+We look forward to seeing you at the next Membership meeting.

 Richard W. Wood